 FOOD FOR LIFE (FFL) NEWS....

-This academic year all the various FFL components are already working really hard to push the school (currently a FFL Flagship & Silver Award school) towards the highly prestigious FFL Gold Award.
-This year we are definitely going for gold!
+This academic year all the various FFL components worked really hard to push the school towards the highly prestigious FFL Gold Award... and we were awareded it!
+NEATHERD IS FOOD FOR LIFE GOLD STANDARD!

 See Our Local Partners Here!